John Byron: Anson's voyage around the world

-On 14 May 1741, HMS Wager was shipwrecked on the coast of Chile on what is now called Wager Island and Byron was one of the survivors.
+On 14 May 1741, HMS Wager was shipwrecked on the coast of Chile on what is now called Wager Island, and Byron was one of the survivors.
 Under the tenuous command of Captain David Cheape, who was only promoted to the position mid-voyage following the death of his predecessor, the survivors bickered amongst themselves and split into factions.
 A large group of sailors, including Byron, eventually defied Cheape's authority and sailed east to Portuguese Brazil, targeting Rio Grande do Sul on the Atlantic coast.
-Days into the journey, Byron and several others returned to the Captain and his remaining small party.
+Days into the journey, Byron and several others returned to the captain and his remaining small party.

 Cheape's party consisted of 19 men after the deserters rejoined the camp.
 This included the surgeon Elliot and Lieutenant Hamilton, as well as Byron and fellow midshipman Alexander Campbell.
-They rowed up the coast but were punished by continuous rain, headwinds and waves that threatened the boats.
-One night while the men slept on shore, one of the boats was capsized while at anchor and was swept out to sea with its two boatkeepers.
-One of the men got ashore but the other drowned.
+They rowed up the coast but were punished by continuous rain, headwinds, and waves that threatened the boats.
+One night, while the men slept on shore, one of the boats capsized while at anchor and was swept out to sea with its two boatkeepers.
+One of the men got ashore, but the other drowned.
 As it was now impossible for them all to fit in the remaining boat, four marines were left ashore with muskets to fend for themselves.
-The winds prevented them from getting around the headland so they returned to pick up the marines only to find them gone.
+The winds prevented them from getting around the headland, so they returned to pick up the marines, only to find them gone.
 They returned to Wager Island in early February 1742.
 With one death on the journey, there were now 13 in the group.